‘I thought I was dying’: Man survives after oil tanker rolls onto car in Littleton

-LITTLETON, Mass.
-(WHDH) — A Salisbury man told 7News he is lucky to be alive after an oil tanker rolled onto his car Wednesday in Littleton.
+LITTLETON, MA (WHDH) — A Salisbury man told 7News he is lucky to be alive after an oil tanker rolled onto his car Wednesday in Littleton.

+Christopher Beausoleil said he was on his way to the movie theater to see the new “Star Wars” movie with his brother.

 “I actually thought I was dead.
 I thought I was dying,” said Beausoleil.